Automattic/fb-instant-articles/README.md

 Your posts are imported to your library when they are shared on Facebook for the first time.

 Alternatively, you can trigger a manual scrape by pasting your URL on our [Share Debugger](http://developers.facebook.com/tools/debug)

+Only Instant Articles with URLs in [domains you have claimed](https://developers.facebook.com/docs/instant-articles/guides/publishertools#connect) will show up in the Publishing Tools section.
 **In the Instant Articles module for my post, what does the “This post was transformed into an Instant Article with some warnings” message mean?**

 When transforming your post into an Instant Article, this plugin will show warnings when it encounters content which might not be valid when published to Facebook.
 When you see this message, it is recommended to resolve each warning individually.